wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Research
       subtitle: Multilayer optoelectronics — materials, interfaces, and device platforms
       text: |
-        Metal-halide perovskites offer broad bandgap tunability and processing versatility, making them compelling building blocks for monolithically stacked multilayer optoelectronic devices that can surpass the performance and functionality of conventional single-junction platforms.

-        The LENS Laboratory works across this broad device landscape — from ultrahigh-efficiency multijunction solar cells and
-        high-performance light-emitting devices to broadband colour image sensors and solar-driven fuel generation — united by the common challenge of understanding and controlling how individual semiconductor layers interact within a multilayer architecture.
+        The LENS Laboratory develops monolithically stacked multilayer optoelectronic devices that push the efficiency and functionality limits of conventional single-junction platforms.
+By engineering the spectral response across integrated semiconductor layers, we work toward a new generation of technologies — from ultrahigh-efficiency solar cells and high-performance light-emitting devices to broadband colour image sensors and solar-driven fuel generation — that share common materials and fabrication challenges yet serve distinct technological purposes.

-        Core themes include emerging perovskite compositions across the visible and near-infrared spectrum, novel thin-film growth methods, interface energetics and recombination, light management in complex device stacks, and advanced characterisation of integrated multilayer devices under realistic operating conditions.
+Our materials focus spans metal-halide perovskites and related emerging semiconductors, chosen for their broad bandgap tunability and processing versatility.
+Core research themes include novel thin-film growth methods, interface energetics and recombination, light management in complex device stacks, and advanced characterisation of integrated multilayer devices under realistic operating conditions.

         [Read more about our research →](/research/)
     design: